 9. Sexual orientation.

 We know that navigating this topic can be a minefield.
-For help and support on improving diversity and inclusion in your organisation, take a look at our Foundation Equality, Diversity and Inclusion Training.
+For help and support on improving diversity and inclusion in your organisation, you should look at engaging with a diversity consultant like Mission Diverse or take a look at our Foundation Equality, Diversity and Inclusion Training.

 2. Check company policies